-The Highway 14 - Corridor Improvements program will contribute to a safer and more reliable connection between the Veterans Memorial Parkway in Langford, west through the communities of Sooke and Jordan River, and all the way to Port Renfrew.
+The Highway 14 - Corridor Improvements program contributes to a safer and more reliable connection between the Veterans Memorial Parkway in Langford, west through the communities of Sooke and Jordan River, and all the way to Port Renfrew.
+(Completed July 2023)

 On this page:

 - Connie Road to Glinz Lake Road

 The Highway 14 - Corridor Improvements project is now complete.
 The project aimed to shorten commute times, improve safety and add better connections to public transit and active transportation routes.

 The Otter Point Road to Woodhaven Road and the Connie Road to Glinz Lake Road improvements represent a total government investment of $85.7 million, with the Government of Canada contributing $30.2 million through the New Building Canada Fund’s Provincial-Territorial Infrastructure Component-National and Regional Projects and the Government of British Columbia providing the balance of $55.5 million.

 A further $35 million has been invested in other projects, bringing the total Highway 14 corridor investment to over $120 million since 2017.

 Improvements to the corridor are now complete.

 - Completed July 30, 2022

 - Widening the travel lanes to consistent width of 3.3 m